Installation Instructions for iHR and ISS

 Component Prerequisites Client/Server Permissions Additional Memory (MB) Additional Hard Drive Space (MB)

-All clients must be able to use a UNC path to access share
+All Apex thick clients must be able to use a UNC path to access this share.
+Web clients do not require access.

 Server